skt680/azurearcsqlmilevelup/modules/aks-deployment.md

     az account set –-subscription <Your Subscription Id>
     ```

-3. Get list of regions
+3. Display the list of regions you can deploy to

     ```text
 	az account list-locations -o table
     ```

-4. Create Resource Group
+4. Create Resource Group (if the resource group already exists it will modify it but not delete any resources)

     ```text
 	az group create --name <RG Name> --location <Region>